Skip to Content

 8. Castelejo Environmental Trail

-This easy trip lasts little under two hours and travels through Vicentine Coast Natural Park, passing through pine forest and shrubby vegetation along the route.
+This easy trip lasts a little under two hours and travels through Vicentine Coast Natural Park, passing through pine forest and shrubby vegetation along the route.

 Depending on the season, the route descends to a gully where you could see a Western spadefoot toad.